Deals for existing Windstream customers: What to Do Before You Call

 Don’t Try a Cutthroat Approach to Negotiating with Windstream

 Every company is different.
 Some companies respond well to a cutthroat, take-no-prisoners style of negotiation.
 With some companies, if you call and say that you’re ending your contract and switching to another provider, the company will start to woo you.
 They will offer you a lower rate to try and get you to stay with them.
-However, if you try that with Windstream, the customer service representative will probably just laugh at you.
+However, if you try that with Windstream, the customer service representative will probably not be able to do what you want.
 That’s why I do not recommend calling up Windstream and telling them that you’re switching to another service provider.
 That tactic isn’t likely to succeed.
 I have some other ideas you should try first.

 Ask for an Upgrade